cb-agr/agriPlot/README.md

 **Description**

 Displaying a plot as one point has some shortcommings because it doesn't account for the entire dimensions of a plot.
-If this is of interest, users can compute a longitude and latitude for all four corners of a plot's dimensions using agriPlotDim.R.
+If this is of interest, users can compute a longitude and latitude for all four corners of a plot's dimensions using agriPlotDim.
 The output from agriPlotDim would represent the most accurate field boundary as it accounts for plot dimensions.
 It should be noted that the output of this function only contains the following headers: id, block, plotRowNum, plotColumnNum, plotRows, testNameRep, Longitude, Latitude.

 **Usage**